 Wyoming and Idaho have proposed allowing hunts.
 Hunters would be allowed to hunt 10 males and two females in Wyoming and one male and no females in Idaho, reports CBS.

-Yellowstone's grizzly bears will be removed from the Endangered Species List, a decision that will strip them of federal protections and return oversight of the animals to the state level.
-The announcement by the U.S. Department of Interior to delist the bears has been met with mixed responses.
+Yellowstone's grizzly bears were removed from the Endangered Species List in 2017.
+The announcement by the U.S. Department of Interior to delist the bears was met with mixed responses.
 Is this a conservation success story, or a decision that will lead to the bears' decline?

 The National Park Service (NPS) notes that the grizzly population in the Greater Yellowstone Ecosystem has grown from 136 in 1975, when the grizzly was listed as a threatened species, to 700 individuals today.

 "Scientists think the Yellowstone area population is recovered and may have reached its capacity for resident grizzlies," states NPS.